nicolastoulemont/mono-template/README.md

 # Yarn workspace monorepo

-Basic yarn workspace monorepo with a NextJS app and a shared package
+Basic yarn workspace monorepo with a NextJS app, a shared package, a web server and a mobile app